Call of Duty: Black Ops 7's AI Art Is an Embarrassment

 Black Ops 7 cannot even come close to claiming to have that level of nuance.
 It’s another derivative, annualized sequel made by thousands of people, one that rakes in billions of dollars through microtransactions and has taken up multiple slots on the year’s list of best-selling and highest-grossing games for almost two decades straight.
 Even if this is a (deservedly) down year, Black Ops 7 will likely outgross most games, especially The Alters and even Arc Raiders.

-It’s a collective delusion being forced upon the world by the most craven people, and it’s not going to be used in moderation to help workers; it’s undoubtedly going to be weaponized to displace many of them in an industry already rich with layoffs.
+It’s a collective delusion being forced upon the world by the most craven dorks who are unable to provide any specifics or proof regarding how AI will do anything positive for game development; it’s all vague and puffed-up gestures meant to appease shareholders.
+AI is not going to be used in moderation to help workers, either, since it’s undoubtedly going to be weaponized to displace many of them en masse in an industry already rich with layoffs.
 Technological advancements like this, despite what so many executives say, won’t be innocently used as a tool to “empower” artists because of the economic incentive structures that call for more returns with lower investments.
 It’s a moral blight on top of being plain ugly, something that doesn’t change if it was modified by a human or not.

 Call of Duty: Black Ops 7‘s AI Calling Cards Might Just Be the Beginning